Master the Art of Kitchen Lighting Layout

 * Decorative lighting

 Once you have decided which areas to light, the next step is how to light them.
-Based on each area’s needs, the type of lighting fixtures can be decided.
+Based on each area’s needs, you can then decide the type of lighting fixtures.
 For instance, while the counter areas will need light for food preparation, the sink and store will need downlights that can focus the light on specific activities.

 Here, the work surfaces need the best lighting, therefore plan your kitchen lighting layout accordingly.
 Next comes the overall ambient lighting that needs to be sufficiently bright to allow you to move around safely in the kitchen.